Astroprogramm/-Assessment-of-features-in-detecting-cardiac-abnormalities-using-ECG-and-CNN/README.md

-Assessment of features in detecting cardiac abnormalities using electrocardiograms and convolutional neural network Evaluación de parámetros en la detección de anomalías cardiacas mediante electrocardiogramas y red neuronal convolucional
+# Assessment of features in detecting cardiac abnormalities using electrocardiograms and convolutional neural network
+**Evaluación de parámetros en la detección de anomalías cardiacas mediante electrocardiogramas y red neuronal convolucional**

-Angela Aguirre
+by *Angela Aguirre*

 Description: In this project, a CNN was trained multiple times with electrocardiograms and different features from ECG to analyze which dataset for training gave the best results in accuracy, loss, and false predictions; so that the neural network may potentially be used in clinical decision-making and finally, help a better health outcome of the patient.
 The obtained results are very promising, with high accuracy, low loss in training, and good performance prediction on data not used in training.